You must provide user support for people using your service. This should:

 How you set up and manage your subgroups will depend on how many enquiries you get and how complicated they are.

-If you get a lot of enquiries you may need specialist software that can sort them into subgroups automatically, for example Zendesk.
+If you get a lot of enquiries you may need specialist software that can sort them into subgroups automatically.

 Choosing your subgroups